-A “migrenade” is my term for substances that go off like a grenade in your brain, and trigger a migraine.
-It’s a made up term that works well and is immediately understood.
+A “migrenade” is my term for substances that go off like a grenade in your brain and trigger headaches, or painful migraines.
+It’s a made-up term that works well and is immediately understood.
 All the pain-causing cytokines in your body should be considered migrenades, because they are responsible for the pain and inflammation associated with headaches.
 One of them is NF Kappa B which is discussed below.
-But first of all, I suggest you minimize or eliminate these most powerful migrenades if you ever want to feel better:

 Artificial sweeteners and dyes